 If a less-thorough colleague doesn’t seek answers to ALL these questions from the people who installed them and modifies or deletes a plugin, your stuff can break.
 And if all these plugins are on your controller, you end up with a sluggish Jenkins that may result in more failed builds.

-Because anyone can install any plugin—which are not of equal quality—it's too easy to introduce vulnerabilities or even malware into your Jenkins installations.
-To avoid this, perhaps you'll require your developers to get approval and advice on installing plugins from Jenkins expert... which makes the Jenkins expert a bottleneck again.
+Because anyone can install any plugin—which is not of equal quality—it’s too easy to introduce vulnerabilities or even malware into your Jenkins installations.
+To avoid this, perhaps you’ll require your developers to get approval and advice on installing plugins from Jenkins expert… which makes the Jenkins expert a bottleneck again.